Stranger in a Strange Land (Lost): On the Island

-Sawyer and Kate begin the episode on Alex's canoe with an unconscious Karl, paddling away from the Hydra island.
+Sawyer and Kate begin the episode on Alex's canoe with an unconscious Karl, paddling away from Hydra island.
 Kate suggests returning for Jack; however, Sawyer refuses.
 Kate and Sawyer land on the main island and question Karl about the Others.
 Karl reveals that the Others work on the Hydra island, but live on the main island.
 The next morning, Sawyer finds Karl crying in the jungle.
 Karl says that he is crying because he misses Alex.
 Sawyer asks Karl if he is in love, which Karl affirms to be true.
 Sawyer tells him that love is worth the risks of getting caught by the Others and lets Karl go into the jungle to find Alex.

 Jack is put into the bear cage, and notices a handcuffed Juliet being led to his old prison.
 She visits him later and asks Jack to treat Ben's back, which has become infected following the surgery, but Jack refuses.
 She also explains that she is in trouble with the Others for killing Pickett.
 Later, Isabel (Diana Scarwid), the Others' "sheriff," arrives at the cage and discusses Jack's tattoo with him, as she can read the Chinese.
 Isabel brings him to a room where Juliet is being held and asks him whether Juliet told him to kill Ben or not.
 Jack lies and says she did not and is brought back to his cage.
 Once back, he is visited by Cindy Chandler (Kimberley Joseph) and the previously kidnapped members of the tail-section.
 Cindy starts to ask Jack questions, saying they are here to "watch", but he angrily sends her away.
 Alex visits Jack later and tells him that the Others are planning to execute Juliet.
 Alex helps him escape from his cage, and they go to Ben Linus (Michael Emerson), who writes a note, sparing Juliet, in return for Jack's continuing to be Ben's doctor.
 The two then go to a trial the Others are holding for Juliet, and Alex gives Isabel Ben's note, which says Juliet is not to be executed, but is to be marked instead (with a branded symbol at the base of her spine).
 When Juliet later asks Jack why he helped her, he replies that it is because Ben said he would let both of them off the island and he wants to make that happen by working together.
 At the end of the episode, Jack and the Others travel back to the main island on a boat.
 Just before leaving, Isabel translates Jack's tattoo, "He walks amongst us, but he is not one of us".
 Jack replies, "That's what they say, that's not what they mean."